SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Nodes.md

 ### **External Tools: The `MCPToolCall` Node**

 The **`MCPToolCall`** node invokes a single tool on a named Model Context Protocol (MCP) server, with the tool name and arguments fixed by the workflow author.
-The LLM is not in the loop — this is a deterministic, workflow-driven tool call, well-suited for "fetch this specific piece of data" or "perform this specific action" steps.
+The LLM is not in the loop; this is a deterministic, workflow-driven tool call, suited to "fetch this specific piece of data" or "perform this specific action" steps.

 Servers are declared once in `Public/Configs/MCPServers/<name>.json` and referenced by name from the node.
 All three MCP transports are supported: `stdio` (spawns a subprocess), `sse` (Server-Sent Events over HTTP), and